jamesloper/lemontron/guides.md

 Whether you’re just starting with your first 3D printer or are an experienced maker, these guides will cover a wide range of topics to support you at every stage of your journey.

-It takes a long time to write guides, so please consider supporting me on Patreon.
+**It takes a long time to write guides, so please consider supporting me on Patreon.**

 {% include patreon.html %}

-## How to build a Lemontron
+## Lemontron Build Steps

 1. Order all the off-the-shelf parts from the BOM.
 2. Print the plastic parts.
 3. Modify some off-the-shelf parts.
 4. Assemble the Lemontron.
 5. Install the software.
-6. Print
+6. Calibrate the Z-offset.